 - Padsicles (click here to learn how to make them)

-- Snacks (for hard working moms, partners and midwives!)
+- Snacks (for hard working birthing parent, partners and midwives!)
 Some examples are chips, fruit, veggies, cookies, cheese and crackers, protein bars, bagels, toast with peanut butter/jam, etc.

 - Clear beverages with some calories (i.e. Sports drinks, apple juice, ice chips, popsicles)

 - Acetaminophen (“Tylenol”), Ibuprofen (“Advil”), and Dimenhydrinate (“Gravol”)

 - Sieve, extra towels, foot stool, clean bath mat and/or kneeling pad, pool thermometer if planning a waterbirth.
 Please read the guidelines below for filling your birth pool appropriately.

 - Loose gown or comfortable pajamas to wear after the birth

 - Clothes, diapers and two newborn-sized hats for the baby